bmoreonrails/rails_tutorial/_chapters/chapter_12.md

       end
       ```

-  1. If your `create_table` block doesn't look like this, update your soultion to match this solution and run the migration.
+  1. If your `create_table` block doesn't look like this, update your solution to match this solution and run the migration.

       If you ran the migration without the `username` or `password_digest` columns, you'll need to rollback the migration and run it again.
 {% endlist %}